Is Reddit considered social media? Should I evaluate Reddit separately when forming my digital strategy for 2023?

 What are the different types of Reddit communities?

 The most popular type of Reddit community is called a Subreddit.
-These are specific communities dedicated to a certain topic.
+These are specific communities dedicated to a particular topic.
 For example, there’s a r/news Subreddit where users discuss current events.
 There are also Subreddits for every imaginable interest, from video games to books to cooking.
 If you can think of it, chances are there’s a Subreddit for it.

 Another popular type of Reddit community is AMAs (Ask Me Anything).
 As the name suggests, these are threads where people can ask questions to anyone they want.
 For example, Barack Obama did an AMA while he was President and answered questions about politics, his views on the role of government, and even what it was like to be a dad.
 AMAs are a great way to learn more about someone you’re interested in, and they’re also entertaining to read.